Theoretical and observational constraints on early dark energy in $F(R)$ gravity

-It should be noted that $\varphi\ll 1$ in the period of our interest indicates that our analysis is almost frame-independent.
-Moreover, our assumption is not unrealistic.
-This is supported by Ref.~\cite{Chen:2022zkc}, which demonstrates that even though the scalaron was initially frozen in a position far away from the effective potential minimum due to the Hubble friction, the decoupling effect of SM particles from the thermal bath deep into the radiation-dominated epoch would effectively generate an external force, that drove it to the effective potential minimum.
+It is also worth noting that $|\varphi|\ll 1$ in the early Universe, indicating that our analysis is essentially frame independent.
+Furthermore, our assumption regarding the potential-driven EDE mechanism is physically reasonable.
+As shown in Ref.~\cite{Chen:2022zkc}, although the scalaron initially remained frozen far from the effective potential minimum due to strong Hubble friction, the decoupling of SM particles from the thermal bath deep in the radiation-dominated era induces an effective external force that drives the scalaron toward its minimum.

-As a ramification of the no-go theorem, the scalaron cannot be an EDE and contribute $10\%$ fractional energy in the periods of MRE.
-So, it cannot be a precombination remedy for the Hubble tension problem in the same manner as the ordinary EDE scenarios~\cite{Karwal:2016vyq, Poulin:2018dzj}.